lan-nguyen91/retarded-log/REAME.md

 # Retarded log

-Create for lazy programmer, help you become a lazier programmer but can also be a good pretty logging system
+Create for lazy programmer :stuck_out_tongue_closed_eyes: , help you become a lazier programmer but can also be a good pretty logging system :sunglasses:

 # Installation
 `$ npm install retarded-log`